ClaasBontus/bitset2/README.md

 static_assert( is_subset_of( b7_a, b7_b), "" );
 ```

-Similarly an `unequal` function can be defined as
+Similarly, an `unequal` function can be defined as
 ```.cpp
 template<size_t N,class T>
 bool